Cronbach Alpha Calculator

 |---|---|---|---|

 Item-total r below the weak-item threshold and Alpha if deleted above the current alpha are review signals.
 They do not prove that an item should be removed.
-A low item-total value may reflect a badly keyed item, a translation issue, a real subdimension, or a small sample.
+A low item-total value may reflect wrong scoring direction, a translation problem, a real subdimension, unclear wording, or a sample too small for stable item diagnostics.

-Use Report Wording as a draft note, not a final methods section.
-Match the wording to the actual data-cleaning process, especially when available pairs, reverse scoring, custom missing tokens, or row exclusions affected the estimate.
+Use Report Wording as draft language for notes or a methods section.
+Edit it to match the actual data-cleaning process, especially when available-pair covariance, reverse scoring, custom missing codes, or row exclusions affected the result.

 Technical Details: